 OSHA schedules meeting of National Advisory Committee on Occupational Safety and Health

-The Occupational Safety and Health Administration will hold a meeting of the National Advisory Committee on Occupational Safety and Health, December 1-2, 2015, in Washington, D.C.
-The Temporary Workers Work Group will meet Dec.
-1 and the full committee will meet Dec.
-2.
+The Occupational Safety and Health Administration will hold a meeting of the National Advisory Committee on Occupational Safety and Health, June 14-15, 2016, in Washington, D.C.
+The NACOSH Injury and Illness Prevention Program Work Group will meet June 14 and the full committee will meet June 15.

-The tentative agenda for the committee meeting includes: an update on OSHA initiatives from Assistant Secretary of Labor for Occupational Safety and Health Dr. David Michaels; remarks from Director of the National Institute for Occupational Safety and Health Dr. John Howard; a report from the NACOSH Emergency Response and Preparedness Subcommittee; and a report from the NACOSH Temporary Workers Work Group on developing best practice language including protecting temporary workers in injury and illness protection programs.
+The tentative agenda for the committee meeting includes: an update on OSHA initiatives from Assistant Secretary of Labor for Occupational Safety and Health Dr. David Michaels; remarks from Director of the National Institute for Occupational Safety and Health Dr. John Howard; an update on OSHA’s major regulatory activities; and reports from the NACOSH Emergency Response and Preparedness Subcommittee and NACOSH Injury and Illness Prevention Program Work Group.

-NACOSH will meet from 9 a.m. to 5 p.m., Dec.
-2 in C-5320, Room 6 at the U.S. Department of Labor, 200 Constitution Ave., N.W., Washington, DC 20210.
+NACOSH will meet from 9 a.m. to 5 p.m., June 15, in Surface Transportation Board Hearing Room 120C, Patriots Plaza I, 395 E Street, SW, Washington, DC 20024.
 Some committee members may attend by teleconference.
-The work group will meet from 9 a.m. to 5 p.m., Dec.
-1 in the same room.
+The work group will meet from 1 p.m. to 5 p.m., June 14 in the same room.
 Both meetings are open to the public.
 Comments and requests to speak at the NACOSH meeting may be submitted electronically at www.regulations.gov, the Federal e-Rulemaking Portal, by mail or facsimile.
 See the Federal Register notice for details.
-The deadline for submitting comments and requests to speak is Nov.
-20, 2015.
+The deadline for submitting comments and requests to speak is June 3, 2016.

 NACOSH advises, consults with and makes recommendations to the secretaries of labor and health and human services on matters relating to the Occupational Safety and Health Act including regulatory, research, compliance assistance and enforcement issues.